-Poems have recently been published by Anthropocene Poetry and more are forthcoming later in the year with Osmosis Press.
-She gave her first poetry reading at Glasgow University for the creative writing dept’s ’Bulb’ series in Aug’ 2024.
+Since 2024, her poetry has been published in Anthropocene Poetry, Osmosis Press, Ink, Sweat and Tears, The AI Literary Review, Skirting Around and Permeable Barrier .
+She gave her first poetry reading at Glasgow University for the creative writing dept’s ‘Bulb’ series in Aug’ 2024.

 ~

-Since 2010 her work has sought to question wide ranging gender and socio-political ideas including precursor work on selfie culture within social media, truth and identity.
-As an artist working independently of the major galleries she’s been in the Guardian’s ‘Top 5 Exhibitions list’ twice in ten years, once with ‘400 Women’ and again in 2018 with her first curation, ‘Free The Pussy!’.
+Since 2010 her visual work has sought to question wide ranging gender and socio-political ideas including precursor work on selfie culture within social media, truth and identity.
+As an independent artist without institutional support she’s been in the Guardian’s ‘Top 5 Exhibitions list’ twice in ten years, once with ‘400 Women’ and again in 2018 with her first curation, ‘Free The Pussy!’.

 She's regularly invited to speak at universities and festivals including the WOW Festival, Stoke Newington Lit Fest, UAL, Glasgow, Oxford and Cambridge Universities.
 In 2017 Challenger was asked to deliver the David Vilaseca Public Memorial Lecture by Royal Holloway University.
 A podcast and transcript of the lecture ‘On Truth’ is available here.
 Post the lecture she was appointed a member of the Advisory Committee of the Centre for Visual Cultures at Royal Holloway University.